TylerBalsam/TylerBalsam-Coding-Samples/README.md

 As it stands, it's a network I'm proud of.
 I personally believe that it has a lot of future potential.

-If you have any questions about this network, or the first network, feel free to drop me a line at my personal email, tbcharger@gmail.com.
+If you have any questions about this network, or the first network, feel free to drop me a line at my personal email, [tbcharger \*at\* gmail.com](mailto:tbcharger@gmail.com).

 ## 3. Floating Point Division: